cloudposse-archives/terraform-aws-kops-atlantis/README.md

 ## Overview

 This module assumes you are running [atlantis](https://github.com/kubernetes-incubator/atlantis) in a Kops cluster.
+We recommend using it together with [`kiam`](https://github.com/uswitch/kiam) to permit pods to assume roles.

 It will provision an IAM role with the required permissions and grant the Kops worker nodes the permission to assume it.